randull/hackrotools/scripts/hackrobats/README.md

-preparesite: generates the site on Dev and Prod
+preparesite: generates the site on Dev and Prod<br>
-updatesite: pulls current site from Prod to Dev
+updatesite: pulls current site from Prod to Dev<br>
 stagesite: push updates done on Dev back to Prod